Inflectra/rapise-documentation/docs/Manuals/Rpa.md

 ### From Rapise Menu

-Use menu `Tools > RPA Monitor`.
-Rapise will search for `rpa_config.json` in the current test folder and its parent folders.
-Most nested `rpa_config.json` will be passed to the RPA Monitor.
+Select `Tools > RPA Monitor`.
+Rapise searches for `rpa_config.json` in the current test folder and its parent folders.
+The most deeply nested `rpa_config.json` file is passed to the RPA Monitor.

 ## Running Spira Test Case

-If you want to run a Rapise test linked to Spira (to collect execution results in Spira) you may trigger Rapise Launcher in minimized mode by passing project and test set id to it.
-The test set should contain the test case you want to run.  `-minimized` switch tells RapiseLauncher to not show up on screen.
+If you want to run a Rapise test linked to Spira (to collect execution results in Spira), you can trigger the Rapise Launcher in minimized mode by passing the project and test set IDs to it.
+The test set must contain the test case you want to run.
+The `-minimized` switch prevents the RapiseLauncher window from being displayed.

 Example: